V-MalM/web-scraping/README.md

 * Created a root route `/` that will query Mongo database and pass the mars data into an HTML template to display the data.

 * Created a template HTML file called `index.html` that will take the mars data dictionary and display all of the data in the appropriate HTML elements.

+* Used bootstarp for HTML template and css for styling the template.

 ![final_app_part1.png](Images/final_app.png)